Rohan-Khengyung/JobPortalApp/README.md

 - **Responsive Design:** The web application is designed to be responsive, ensuring a seamless experience on various devices, including desktops, tablets, and smartphones.

 ## Project Goals

-- To simplify and optimize the job search and recruitment process.
+- Simplify and improve the job hunting and recruitment workflow.
-- To provide an intuitive and user-friendly interface for job seekers and employers.
+- Offer an intuitive and easy-to-use interface.
-- To enhance communication and interaction between job seekers and employers.
+- Foster better communication and connections between candidates and companies.
-- To offer a secure and dependable platform for job-related activities.
+- Provide a reliable and secure environment for all job-related activities.